 The COVID-19 pandemic continues to have a massive impact on the US freight industry, with mounting uncertainties pertaining to supply and demand.
 The overlapping global supply chain networks are still adjusting to adapt to the novel coronavirus world.

-In April, the Shipping and Freight Resource and the Ocean Insights collectively surveyed over 300 shipping and freight professionals to examine how the COVID-19 disruptions are shaping attitudes and perceptions in the industry and the decisions leaders might make.
-The results will help you understand the impact of COVID-19 on the US freight industry:
+In April, the Shipping and Freight Resource and the Ocean Insights collectively surveyed over 300 shipping and freight professionals.
+They examined how the COVID-19 disruptions are shaping attitudes and perceptions in the industry and the decisions leaders might make.
+These results help you understand the impact of COVID-19 on the US freight industry:

 COVID-19 Impact, Adaptability, and Recovery